swamp-lang/website/content/specification/_index.md

 ### Variable Scope and Lifetime

 Variables only exist within their scope (the block of code where they're defined). **There are no global variables**, so any variables that you need to access within a function must be given to it as a parameter.
-However, a variable can be accessed inside a nested scope (such as within an **if** statement or **for** loop).
+However, a variable can be accessed inside a nested scope (such as within an **if** expression or **for** loop).
 When the scope ends, the variable is automatically cleaned up.

 ```swamp